Which city is cheaper, Portland or Tallahassee?

 Both Portland and Tallahassee during the spring are popular places to visit.
 Also, most visitors come to Portland for the small town charm and the natural beauty during these months.

 In the spring, Tallahassee is much warmer than Portland.
-Typically, the spring temperatures in Tallahassee in April are around 67°F (19°C), and Portland is about 51°F (11°C).
+Typically, the spring temperatures in Tallahassee in April average around 67°F (19°C), and Portland averages at about 51°F (11°C).

 In Portland, it's very sunny this time of the year.
 It's quite sunny in Tallahassee.
 In the spring, Tallahassee often gets more sunshine than Portland.
 Tallahassee gets 295 hours of sunny skies this time of year, while Portland receives 231 hours of full sun.